webbgroup/certified-aws-solutions-architect-associate/2-deep-dive/storage-gateway.md

 ### Volume Gateway

 - Block storage using iSCSI protocol backed by S3
-- EBS snapshots are created time to time which are stored in S3, these will help use to restore un-premise volumes
+- EBS snapshots are created time to time which are stored in S3, these will help use to restore on-premise volumes
 - Cached volumes: low latency access to the most recently used data
 - Stored volumes: entire dataset is on premise, scheduled buckets are stored in S3
 - Volumes are usually mounter using iSCSI protocol, for on-premise it will look like a local volume